-Usually, you would not include sources in executable files.
+Usually, you would not include sources or BlueJ project files in executable files.
 But you can, if you want to distribute your sources as well.
 (You can use the jar format to send your whole project to someone else via email in a single file, for example.)